Install addons

 Addons are installed by converging your system to the on-chain Directory.
 Onboarding installs every available component, and System updates installs anything added to the Directory later.

 Addons are no longer installed one at a time.
-DALP installs every token factory, addon, and compliance module that the on-chain Directory exposes by converging your system to that Directory.
-Onboarding does this automatically for a new environment, and System updates installs anything the Directory gains afterwards.
+DALP installs every token factory, addon, and compliance module the on-chain Directory exposes by converging your system to that source of truth.
+Onboarding handles this automatically for a new environment.
+System updates covers anything the Directory gains afterwards.

 How addons get installed